-All parties have consented to the filing of this brief of up to 5,200 words in length.
 No counsel for a party authored any part of this brief.
-No party, party's counsel or any person other than the amicus curiae, its members, or its counsel contributed money that was intended to finance the preparation or submission of this brief.
+No party, party's counsel or any person other than the amici curiae or their counsel contributed money that was intended to finance the preparation or submission of this brief.
+All parties have consented to the filing of this brief.